 If using the methodology set out here then the Soil Carbon Lookup Table gives the estimated values for both soil carbon emissions at the start of the project as well as soil carbon accumulation as the project progresses.
 Soil carbon accumulation can currently only be claimed for projects on a mineral soil where the previous landuse was arable or rotational grass and the woodland will be managed as minimum intervention.

-Projects should account for emissions from woodland management according to the guidance set out in the Guidance on using the Carbon Lookup Tables.
+Projects should account for emissions from woodland management according to the the Guidance on using the Carbon Lookup Tables.

 - Emissions from ongoing management activites (i.e. thinning) is included within the Carbon Lookup Table.

 - Emissions from clearfelling, if this type of management is proposed, should be included in the year(s) that clearfelling will take place.

 - We will publish estimates of the carbon stock of other types of non-tree vegetation.